Igor Nascimento

 Mbanino Igor Samuel de Nascimento (born 19 November 1983) is an Angolan retired footballer.

 Career

 Turkey

 Putting pen to paper on a 4.5-year agreement with Malatyaspor at the start of 2005, Nascimento separated with Doğunun Kaplanları later that year.

 Finland

-Attending sessions with Haka from the 1st to the 7th of August 2005, the Angolan put pen to paper until the close of 2005 with them, opening his goal account away in IFK Marieham, finishing with three goals in 9 games.
+Attending sessions with Haka from the 1 to 7 August 2005, the Angolan put pen to paper until the close of 2005 with them, opening his goal account away in IFK Marieham, finishing with three goals in 9 games.